The magnetic dual chiral density wave phase in a rotating cold quark matter: Concluding remarks

 In the second part of Sec. \ref{sec4}, we further explored the $eB$-$\mu$, $eB$-$\Omega R$, and $\mu$-$\Omega R$ phase portraits.
 We showed that, as expected from \cite{frolov2010}, the \MD~phase consists of two regimes: $\mu<m$ and $\mu>m$.
-The transition from the first regime $\mu<m$ to the normal (chiral symmetry restored) phase is of the first order, whereas the transition from the second regime $\mu>m$ to the normal phase is of the second order.
-The results from this part confirm the conclusion concerning the role of IMRC effect on destroying the \MD~phase in regimes that are relevant for the neutron stars.
-The fact that the critical magnetic field decreases with increasing $\Omega R$ ($\mu$) for fixed $\mu$ ($\Omega R$) is a direct consequence of the IMRC effect. \\ Because of the aforementioned similarity between $\mu$ and $\Omega R$, the \MD~phase is created even at $\mu=0$ for $\Omega R>0$.
-This is in particular demonstrated in Figs. \ref{fig2} and the phase portrait in Fig. \ref{fig6}(a).
-According to these results, the critical value of $eB$ decreases with increasing $\Omega R$ for $\mu\leq 0.4\Lambda$.
-This opens the possibility for the \MD~phase to be created during the early stages of heavy ion collisions, where $\mu\sim 0$, $\sqrt{eB}\sim 0.1-0.5$ GeV ($eB\sim 5-15 m_{\pi}^{2}$ with the pion mass $m_{\pi}\sim 140$ MeV) \cite{huang2022}, and $\Omega R\sim 0.1$ \cite{becattini2016}.
+The transition from the first regime $\mu<m$ to the normal (chiral symmetry restored) phase is of the first order, whereas the transition from the second regime $\mu>m$ to the normal phase is of the second-order.
+The results from this part confirm the conclusion concerning the role of IMRC effect on destroying the \MD~phase in regimes that are relevant for the cold neutron stars.
+The fact that the critical magnetic field decreases with increasing $\Omega R$ ($\mu$) for fixed $\mu$ ($\Omega R$) is a direct consequence of the IMRC effect.